 Read on to discover several crowdfunding options for churches.
 You’ll learn more about each system’s features and costs so you can choose the one that’s best for you.

-Donorbox is a donation processing solution trusted by more than 35,000 organizations from more than 40 countries, including many churches and religious organizations.
+Donorbox is a donation processing solution trusted by more than 50,000 organizations across the world, including many churches and religious organizations.
 Turn your cause into a powerful movement with a conversion-optimized crowdfunding campaign.
 It’s easier than it sounds!

 Donorbox has helped thousands of churches around the globe with effective features like customizable forms, text-to-give, and more.
-Have a look at this short 1-minute video to know how it was possible –
+This quick 1-minute video will help you understand our church-giving features better.

 Key church crowdfunding features: